Mufalta/Rakamin-KF-Analytics/README.md

 - **Git & GitHub**: Essential for version control, tracking progress, and sharing my work in a structured and collaborative manner.

 These tools allowed me to streamline data analysis, visualization, and project management effectively. 🔍

+# 📑 The Analysis

+Each query in this project was designed to explore key aspects of **Kimia Farma’s business performance**.
+Here's how I approached the analysis: